Nuclei-Software/nuclei-sdk/doc/source/design/rtos.rst

-These two interrupts are kept as lowest level, and ``SysTimer Interrupt`` is initialized as non-vector interrupt, and ``SysTimer Software Interrupt`` is initialized as vector interrupt.
+These two interrupts are kept as lowest level, and ``SysTimer Interrupt`` is initialized as non-vector interrupt, and ``SysTimer Software Interrupt`` is initialized as vector interrupt and interrupt handler implemented using asm code.

 In our FreeRTOS porting, we also allow FreeRTOS configuration variable ``configMAX_SYSCALL_INTERRUPT_PRIORITY`` which can be find in https://www.freertos.org/a00110.html.